HL7/Vulcan-schedule-ig/input/pagecontent/ip-administration.md

 The set of FHIR medication resources have been used to review how to incorporate IP administration and record keeping into FHIR specified SoA.
 ​
-**Note**: to date immunization (vaccine) trials have not been considered in this section (FHIR defines resources for immunization separately from medications).
+**Note**: to date immunization (vaccine) and device trials have not been considered in this section (FHIR defines resources for immunization and devices separately from medications).

 #### Scenarios